 We assess our long-lived assets, including mining and related assets, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset, or group of assets, may not be recoverable.
 Long-lived assets, or group of assets, are evaluated for impairment at the lowest level for which cash flows are largely independent of the cash flows of other assets.
 We assess recoverability of assets, or group of assets, by comparing the carrying amount of an asset, or group of assets, to the future undiscounted net cash flows that we expect the asset, or group of assets, to generate.
 These impairment evaluations are significantly affected by estimates of future revenue, costs and expenses, and other factors.
 If the carrying value of the assets, or group of assets, exceeds the undiscounted cash flows, then an impairment is indicated.
-If such assets, or group of assets, exceeds the fair value of the asset, or group of assets.
+If such assets, or group of assets, are considered to be impaired, the impairment is recognized as the amount by which the carrying amount of the asset, or group of assets, exceeds the fair value of the asset, or group of assets.
 Any assets held for sale are reflected at the lower of their carrying amount or fair value less cost to sell.
 There were no indicators of impairment related to our long-lived assets during fiscal 2024.